-Increasing the amount of water we recycle is vital to help Western Australia become more climate resilient.
-Find out all about our water recycling plans here.
+Increasing the amount of water we recycle is vital to help WA become more climate resilient.
+Find out all about our water recycling plans.

 Finding new water sources that allow us to be less dependent on rain is essential to Perth's water future.
 By working with businesses and industry on developing efficient water recycling practices, we can continue to secure a robust and sustainable water future.